greenelab/connectivity-search-manuscript/manuscript.md

 **D.**
 A subgraph displays the previously selected paths.
 The user improves on the automated layout by repositioning nodes.
-Clicking an edge displays its properties, informing the user that association between Creutzfeldt-Jakob disease and _NPAS2_ was detected by GWAS.
+Clicking an edge displays its properties, informing the user that association between Creutzfeldt–Jakob disease and _NPAS2_ was detected by genome-wide association study.
 <!--
   This example is also used at https://slides.com/dhimmel/rocky2019#/4 More info at https://github.com/greenelab/connectivity-search-manuscript/issues/7